vapor/blog/Content/posts/jwtkit-v5.md

 .package(url: "https://github.com/vapor/jwt-kit.git", from: "5.0.0-beta.1"),
 ```

-Afterwards you can start upgrading your code to conform to the new APIs: the `JWTSigners` class has been upgraded to an actor called `JWTKeyCollection`:
+Afterwards you can start upgrading your code to conform to the new APIs.
+Firstly, the `JWTSigners` class has been redesigned as an `actor`, and is now named `JWTKeyCollection`:

 ```diff
 - let signers = JWTSigners()